 Holzer employs language as her primary artistic medium.
 For the benches, as for numerous other works, she made use of anonymous phrases that are easily understood and lead back to proverbs and sayings or clichés that are easy to commit to memory, as well as being generally comprehensible.

 The benches make reference to war both formally and in their content; with no back or armrests they become reminiscent of sarcophaguses or tombs.
 The typeface that has been used is to be found on many gravestones in American cemeteries.
-Both the alignment of the benches and the inscriptions permit the work, in its original as well as in its current reduced form, to enter into a critical dialogue with the existing monument, not only topographically, but also in in terms of subject matter.
+Both through the alignment of the benches and the inscriptions the work, in its original as well as in its current reduced form, enters a critical dialogue with the existing monument, not only topographically, but also in terms of subject matter.
 The disparity between Holzer’s phrases and the tone of hero worship and the mourning of defeat in the First World War is made obvious on the monument itself, where it says: “Ob auch alles um uns sank, lasst uns nicht entarten!
 Haltet Schwert und Ehre blank!
 Unsere Toten – Warten!”
 [Even if everything around us has sunk, let us not ourselves degenerate!
 Maintain both sword and honour undefiled!
 Our dead ones – await!]

 1 Susanne Weirich, Language is a Virus from Outer Space.
 In: Klaus Bußmann and Kasper König (eds.), Skulptur Projekte in Münster 1987, exhib. cat.: Westfälisches Landesmuseum für Kunst und Kulturgeschichte, Münster, Cologne 1987, 126–132, here 128.